huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

-Personally, I think I can use Brave as a temporary browser to watch Youtube or some inconsequential website when I'm resting.
+Personally, I think I can use Brave as a temporary browser to watch Youtube or some inconsequential website when I'm resting, or searching different contents frequently which requires loading speed.

 Also give it a shot to see if I can get any moeny from it.

-But I'll use Vivaldi my main browser, no doubt.
+But I'll use Vivaldi my main browser, no doubt, because of the fix of the flashing problem.